 Creating modern Windows apps to support remote and hybrid work

-With the shift to remote work due to the pandemic, and now to the beginning of hybrid work – the PC has never been more essential.
-With over 1.3 billion devices running Windows 10, modern apps built on Windows have become critical to enable users to stay productive.
+Now, with the shift to remote work due to the pandemic and the beginning of hybrid work, the PC has never been more essential.
+With over 1.3 billion devices running Windows 10, modern apps have become critical to enable users to stay productive.
 From updates to Project Reunion to new GUI app support on WSL, learn more about the exciting new features we’ve built to support Windows developers.

 Microsoft Teams was built with the very purpose of enabling collaboration.
 And with over 145 million people using Teams every day, Teams has become the digital platform for work and learning.
-With hybrid workplace here, a new class of apps that we call collaborative apps, are essential to support this new way of work – and so we’re excited to share the new features and tools on our platform that developers can use to build these apps.
+With hybrid workplace here, a new class of apps that we call collaborative apps, are essential to support this new way of work.
+So, we’re excited to share the new features and tools on our platform that developers can use to build these apps.
 Learn more about our new features in our blog in Tech Community.

-We hope that you’ve enjoyed learning about what’s new with Microsoft 365, and that you’re ready to sharpen your skills and deepen your knowledge.
+In conclusion, we hope that you’ve enjoyed learning about what’s new with Microsoft 365.
+And, that you’re ready to sharpen your skills and deepen your knowledge.
 Please join us for our online sessions and make the most of Build, and don’t forget to sign up for the Microsoft 365 Developer Program if you haven’t yet already.
 As ever, happy coding!

 - Read about our strategic announcements around Microsoft 365 at Build

 - See the latest announcements around Microsoft Teams at Build